lecousin/java-framework-core/README.md

  * Flexibility by using interfaces that define the capabilities of an Input/Output implementation such as Readable, Writable, Seekable, Resizable, Buffered...
  * Asynchronous operations allowing multi-threading

+## Startup

+To start the framework, one of the _start_ method can be called on the Application class.
+This will initialize the environment for a single application.

+Once initialized, the application instance can be retrieved through the LCCore.getApplication() method.

+Multi-application environment implementations may come in the future, so the framework is designed such as multiple applications may share the same environment, including the same multi-threading system.

+## Logging

+A logging system is also provided, in a similar way as other logging frameworks.
+TODO

+## Memory management

+TODO

+## Locale

+TODO